meilisearch/documentation/references/documents.md

 Insert a list of documents or replace them if they already exist based on [their unique identifiers](/guides/main_concepts/indexes.md#schema-definition).

-In case of a replacement, the old document will be completely erased and replaced by the new one.</br>
+If you send an already existing document (same identifier) all the fields of the old document will be override by the new document.

-For a partial update, check out the [add or update documents route](/references/documents.md#add-or-update-documents).
+For a partial update of the document see [add or update documents route](/references/documents.md#add-or-update-documents).

-The `updateId` returned by this route can be sent to the [update status route](/references/updates.md#get-an-update-status) to retrieve information about its progress.

 #### Path Variables